mtango99/mtango99.github.io/covid/covid.md

 ---
 layout: page
-title: COVID-19 Healthcare Accessibility in Chicago
+title: Reproduction of COVID-19 Healthcare Accessibility in Chicago
 titleD: 5/25/21
 ---

 **Introduction**

-There is a need to better understand accessibility to hospitals for COVID-19 treatment.
+There is a need to better understand accessibility to healthcare for COVID-19 treatment.
 Kang et al. (2020) have recognized this need and have created code that rapidly measures spatial accessibility to ICU beds and ventilators in Illinois.
 This published code can be used by other researchers and provide a sample to be applied to other areas and perhaps other contexts altogether.
 In this study, we analyze the published Python code in a Jupyter notebook and attempt to reproduce the study.
 The code analyzes access in Chicago to